-Type of risk Description What we and KWILP do to address these risks Returns can be affected by movements in the value of the New Zealand dollar and the relevant foreign currency.
+Type of risk Description How the risk is managed the value of the New Zealand dollar and the relevant foreign currency.
 If the New Zealand dollar goes up, the relative value of these assets goes down.
 If the New Zealand dollar goes down, the relative value of these assets goes up.
 In some of the Funds, KWILP may also take outright foreign currency exposures.
-Returns on those exposures can be affected by the relative movements in different foreign currencies, separate to the movement in the New Zealand dollar. options to manage some of the currency risk.
+Returns on those exposures can be affected by the relative movements in different foreign currencies, separate to the movement in the New Zealand dollar.
 Credit risk The risk of investment loss due to a company becoming insolvent and being placed into receivership, liquidation or statutory management or being otherwise unable to meet its financial obligations.
-KWILP addresses the credit risk through broad diversification of investments by sector, geography, industry and issuer.
-KWILP invests in New Zealand and globally.
+Credit risk is addressed through broad diversification of investments by sector, geography, industry and issuer.
+Investments are made in New Zealand and globally.
 Investments are weighted by credit rating.
 Derivative risk Permitted derivatives may be used to manage risk in the Funds such as interest rate risk or currency risk.
 Derivatives may also be used to assist with implementing investment strategy as an alternative to investing in the physical asset.
 There are a range of derivative instruments with examples being forward foreign exchange contracts and interest rate swaps.
 The use of derivatives may not remove all exposure to risks that are managed.
 The tax treatment of the derivative may differ from the tax treatment that is applicable to the underlying asset for which the derivative is in place and this may result in an investor's after-tax exposure to the relevant currency not matching the target exposure for the Funds.
 There is also a risk that the party with whom the derivative contract is made either defaults on that Derivatives are permitted to be used for risk management, and efficient investment implementation.
 As at the date of this document, permitted derivatives are interest rate swaps, cross currency swaps, futures and options, forward foreign exchange contracts and currency options.
 Derivative transactions and positions are independently monitored against relevant limits by the investment compliance team and outcomes reported through to governance bodies.
-KWILP endeavours to minimise the mismatch in tax treatments.
+Endeavours are made to minimise the mismatch in tax treatments.
 Counterparties for derivatives transactions are regularly reviewed for quality and stability.

-Type of risk Description What we and KWILP do to address these risks contract or fails to meet its obligations, resulting in a loss.
+Type of risk Description How the risk is managed contract or fails to meet its obligations, resulting in a loss.
 Liquidity risk There is a risk that a Fund cannot meet financial obligations in a timely manner.
 This risk arises where there is a mismatch between the maturity profile of investments and the amounts required to pay withdrawals.
-KWILP takes reasonable care to ensure it can enter and exit securities within a reasonable timeframe.
+Reasonable care is taken to ensure securities can be entered and exited within a reasonable timeframe.
 They also address liquidity risk through broad diversification of investments by sector, geography, industry and issuer.
 They invest in New Zealand and globally.
 They also take into consideration maximum duration constraints for each Fund.
-KWILP also manages liquidity risk for term deposits by only investing in term deposits with a maturity of one year or less.
+Liquidity risk for term deposits is managed by only investing in term deposits with a maturity of one year or less.